AWS WAF Token Solving

 - Poll every 5 seconds for token-based captchas

-- Handle token expiration (tokens typically valid for 2 minutes)
+user_agentfrom the response result in subsequent requests - Handle token expiration (tokens typically valid for 2 minutes)

 - Implement proper error handling for failed tasks